MZ-2500

 The MZ-2500, also known as the Super MZ, is an 8-bit personal computer released on 1 October 1985 as part of the Sharp MZ series.
-It is a successor to the MZ-2000/2200 and a direct successor to the MZ-80B From the previous generation.
-The MZ-2000 was a model that was given significant functions along with faster processing speed.
-It is also the final model of the entire 8-bit MZ series with its own architecture.
-It is sometimes referred to as the best 8-bit machines along with the 6809 FM77AV and the MB-S1.
-In the Japanese computer magazines, it was also called the phoenix (Phoenix).
-It’s successor was the Sharp MZ-2861 which has a compatible mode and a newly developed 16-bit mode.
-The development code is LEY and can be found in the circuit diagram etc.
+It is a successor to the MZ-2000/2200 and a direct successor to the MZ-80B from the previous generation.
+The MZ-2000 was a model that was given significant functions, along with a faster processing speed.
+It is also the final model of the entire 8-bit MZ series with architecture of its kind.
+It is sometimes referred to as the best 8-bit machine along with the 6809 FM77AV and the MB-S1.
+In Japanese computer magazines, the MZ-2500 was also called 'The Phoenix'.
+Its successor was the Sharp MZ-2861 which has a compatible mode and a newly developed 16-bit mode.
+The development code is LEY and can be found in the circuit diagram.